-Table 8 shows that the highest proportion of participants migrated to Australia in 2016.
-This cohort was followed by those who migrated in 2017 and 2020 respectively.
-Nobody migrated to Australia during 2019.
+Source?

 On the other hand, there was a similar representation of movements to Victoria.
 Movement to Victoria was highest during 2016.
 Although there was a tie in the number of people who located to Victoria in 2017 and 2020, but in 2019, nobody either migrated or resettled in Victoria.

-Table 7 Location in Victoria (n=36)
+Table 7 Location in Victoria